photron/msys_setup/readme_libvirt.txt

 - run msys\msys.bat to open a MSYS shell

+- run compile_zlib.sh in the MSYS shell

+- run compile_libiconv.sh in the MSYS shell

 - run compile_portablexdr.sh in the MSYS shell

 - run compile_libxml2.sh in the MSYS shell